Arts Adventure Camps 2023 COVID 19 Protocols

 Please read carefully to prepare for Spring 2023 and Summer Camp 2023

 These are the protocols that we will have in place during our in person camps this summer.
 We are committed to providing a safe and nurturing environment and will take all the necessary steps available to us to avoid any exposure to COVID 19.
 Although we strongly encourage everyone to be fully vaccinated against COVID, at this time, we do not require proof of vaccination against COVID.
-However, your due diligence in protecting the health of your children and the other children they come in contact with will require parents to self-screen and monitor their child for symptoms on a daily basis.
-If any symptoms occur you will need to keep your child at home and schedule a COVID 19 test with your health care provider and, so that we can ensure the safety and protection of everyone, then immediately notify us.
-We will continue to monitor pandemic metrics in our community and CDC and Fairfax County Health Department guidelines and recommendations, please know these protocols are subject to change without prior notice.
+However, your due diligence in protecting the health of your children and the other children they come in contact with will require parents to also self-screen and monitor their child for symptoms on a daily basis.
+If any symptoms occur PLEASE KEEP YOUR CHILD AT HOME, immediately contact your health care provider and, so that we can ensure the safety and protection of everyone, then immediately notify us.
+We will continue to monitor pandemic metrics in our community and review CDC and Fairfax County Health Department guidelines and recommendations, please know these protocols are subject to change without prior notice.

 Social Distancing & Masking

 Hand Washing & Sanitizing

 Campers and staff will be asked to wash hands after bathroom breaks and use hand sanitizer after touching frequently used surfaces.
 Bathrooms and high touch surfaces will be disinfected by staff multiple times per day using a non-toxic EPA approved solution.
 A professional cleaning company will clean on a nightly basis.

 HVAC and HEPA Filters

 We have taken some further steps to ensure the safety of our staff and campers including installing Air Scrubbers and HEPA filters in our HVAC system.
 We have additional portable filters in our bathrooms.